Answering your Questions About COVID-19 and the Co-op

 - On Saturday, 3/28, we installed protective plexiglass shields at our registers.

 - Starting Monday, 3/30, we will offer Temporary Emergency Online Ordering and Curbside Pickup from a limited menu for our most vulnerable shoppers.
-If you need help with shopping or food delivery, please reach out to HOPE.

 - Starting 3/16/20, our seating area will be closed.